jerrylai19990120/Daily-Goal-Manager/README.md

 ### Login

 Users can log in with valid username and password.
-At successful login, Admin will be redirected to the admin page.

 Valid Login Credentials for Admin:

 * username : admin
   password : admin

-**This feature is not yet implemented.
-The login page is always redirected to Home page**

 ### Admin Page

-The Admin page can be viewed by opening [http://localhost:3000/admin](http://localhost:3000/admin) in your browser.
+The Admin page can be accessed and viewed when logged in successfully with admin credentials.
+Navigate by clicking on the admin tab in the header.

 ![Image of Admin Page](https://github.com/csc309-summer-2020/team29/blob/master/readme_img/admin.png)